rafalmas/gript/package/README.md

 - `app/sections` : contains the subsections of the application code
 - `app/components`: contains the components (directives, services etc.) embedded in the application
 - `app/app.js` or `app/App.ts` : the entry point of the [Angular](https://angularjs.org) application
+- `app/resources`: the place for other resources, like translation files.
+This will be copied to /target/dist
 - `bower_components` : libraries downloaded by [Bower](http://bower.io/)
 - `node_modules` : tools downloaded by [npm](https://www.npmjs.org/)
 - `target/tmp` : contains generated files (compiled TypeScript, compiled scss styles, Angular templates etc.)